 Common Types of Construction Accidents in Los Angeles

 There are many different hazards on a construction site.
 The men and women who work in this industry are exposed to the dangers on a daily basis.
-However, accidents can also occur to an innocent passer-by who are not warned of the construction site danger.
-Here are some of the common causes of injury on a construction site that can be cause for a construction accident claim to be put into action:
+However, accidents can also occur to an innocent passerby who is not warned of the construction site danger.

 - Fall Injuries: Falls from heights are the deadliest type of construction accident.
 These accidents can kill a victim immediately.
 Survivors of falls often suffer severe and permanent injuries, including internal organ damage, paralysis, broken bones, and head injuries.